-The government does not accept, support or endorse any assistance or collaboration with the tobacco industry when setting or implementing public health policies related to tobacco control.
-The government does not allow or invite the tobacco industry to sit in government interagency committees or advisory groups that set public health policy.
+The government does not accept, support or endorse any offer for assistance or collaboration with the tobacco industry when setting or implementing public health policies in relation to tobacco control.
+The government does not allow/invite the tobacco industry to sit in government interagency/multi-sectoral committee/advisory group bodies that set public health policy.

-The Uruguay delegation to the COP and other WHO FCTC-related meetings have not included representatives from the tobacco industry.
+The Uruguay delegation to the Conference of the Parties (COP) and other WHO Framework Convention on Tobacco Control (FCTC)-related meetings have not included representatives from the tobacco industry.

-Top level government officials do not meet with tobacco companies.
-Contacts are only made with the tobacco industry if necessary and in the presence of representatives of civil society.
+Top-level government officials do not meet with tobacco companies.
+Contacts are only made with the tobacco industry if strictly necessary and in the presence of representatives of civil society.

-The President and Ministry of Public Health do not meet with the tobacco industry.
+The President and Ministry of Public Health do not meet with tobacco industry.
 However, this may not be the case with other departments such as the Ministry of Economy and Finance.
-There is no regulation establishing a procedure for disclosure if a meeting takes place.
+There is no regulation establishing meeting disclosure.

-The Ministry of Health has a procedure for disclosing the records of interactions with the tobacco industry and its representatives.
-The government as a whole has not formulated a policy nor adopted any code of conduct for officials in their dealings with the tobacco industry.
+The Ministry of Health has a procedure for disclosing the records of the interaction (such as agendas, attendees, minutes and outcomes) with the tobacco industry and its representatives.
+The government, as a whole, has not formulated a policy nor adopted any code of conduct for officials as well as disclosure of records in their dealings with the tobacco industry.

-- Adopt a code of conduct that applies to all government officials when dealing with the tobacco industry.
+- A code of conduct that applies to all government officials when dealing with the tobacco industry must be implemented.

-- Require the tobacco industry to submit information on its marketing expenditures and other activities such as lobbying, political contributions and all other activities.
+- The tobacco industry must be required to submit information on marketing expenditures or other activity such as lobbying, political contributions and all other activities.